Though we live in an increasingly polarized society, one of the few things that

 least 2 weeks.

-Model to Choose: Bungalow.
+Model to Choose: Drisko.
 A low profile means the surrounding landscape

 can offer you some protection from the initial blast, and a full basement

 provides a great opportunity for that inner refuge where you can hide out for